nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Examples:
 * `add exam every day p/1 d/SR1 t/CS2010`<br>
-   Add a priority 1 pending task named "exam" that starts at the current time and recurs everyday with description "SR1" and tag
+   Add a priority 1 pending task named "exam" that starts at the current time everyday with attached description "SR1" and tag
    "CS2010" to the task list.
 * `add exam from 10-22-2017 1300 to 10-22-2017 1500 every year p/1 d/SR1 t/CS2010`<br>
-   Add a priority 1 pending task named "exam" that starts on the 22nd October 1300 to 22nd October 1500 that recurs every year with description "SR1" and tag "CS2010" to the task list.
+   Add a priority 1 pending task named "exam" that starts from 22nd October 1300 to 22nd October 1500 every year with attached description "SR1" and tag "CS2010" to the task list.

 ### Editing a task